ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-wkld-domain.md

 The infrastructure appliances and VMs such as; vCenter and NSX Manager, are deployed on the underlay network with an IP address space that is assigned by {{site.data.keyword.cloud_notm}}.
 Unless configured, the customer workload VMs on the overlay networks are not able to reach the AD domain controllers on the underlay network.
 Also, the infrastructure appliances on the underlay network are not able to reach the customer workload AD domain controllers on the overlay networks.

-VMware Solutions customers typically use one of the following models for their VMware Solutions workload domain:
+VMware Solutions customers typically use one of the following models for their VMware Solutions workload domain.
 * New stand-alone AD forest-domain.
 * New AD forest with trusts to existing forest.
 * Extend forest and create a new domain.